joshi008/PenIt-Personal-Blogging-Website/README.md

  # Now if you want it, you can use it.
- I would like if you mention last line in your site but that's fine with me if you do not.
-So summerise that it is open to be used by all.
+ I would be glad if you mention last line in your website but that's fine with me if you do not.
+So to summerise that it is open to be used by all.